Every outdoorsman dreams of building their very own bushcraft shelter.

 The video also demonstrates good use of modern supplies like tarps and heat reflectors.
-And of course, who can ignore that hunting tower?
+And, of course, who can ignore that hunting tower?
 What’s really impressive is that almost the entire structure is held together using knots and hitches!

 Stick around until the end of the video to see an in-depth discussion on the construction process.
-Spoiler: you need a good knife, saw and ax to complete a job like this.
+Spoiler: you need a good knife, saw, and ax to complete a job like this.

 Expanding Your Shelter

-For example, you can build a standard lean-to and deck it out with a tarp over the incline to keep rain and snow out, a padded insulator on the inside to reflect the heat coming from the fire and a clear plastic sheeting at the shelter’s opening for additional rain protection.
+For example, you can build a standard lean-to and deck it out with a tarp over the incline to keep rain and snow out, a padded insulator on the inside to reflect the heat coming from the fire, and a clear plastic sheeting at the shelter’s opening for additional rain protection.

 A Huge Treehouse Shelter

 If you live in a tropical country or fear that you might one day have to survive in a rainforest, this bushcraft shelter is for you.
-It’s a super tree house made almost entirely out of bamboo and grass.
+It’s a super treehouse made almost entirely out of bamboo and grass.

-Thankfully, you don’t have to live in these places to try this shelter out; if you’re somewhere in the southeastern United States, chances are, you’ll have some bamboo to play around with.
+Thankfully, you don’t have to live in these places to try this shelter out.
+If you’re somewhere in southeastern United States, chances are you’ll have some bamboo to play around with.
 If not, check out the next video, which uses reeds to make a thatched shelter for the winter.

-Winter Camping In A Thatched Reed Shelter
+Winter Camping in a Thatched Reed Shelter

-Built using a tonne of reeds, this thatched winter shelter can keep anyone warm during the colder months.
+Built using a ton of reeds, this thatched winter shelter can keep anyone warm during the colder months.
 Like bamboo, reeds can be quite flexible and can be woven into a lot of different things, including shelter walls, roofs, and even kayaks.
 The reed fluff can also be used as a great firestarter.

 If you can harvest a bunch of them as shown in the video above and have a lot of time to wattle the walls, do a teepee roof and add a tarp over everything—do it!
 This shelter will keep you warm for many winters.

 Building a bushcraft super shelter is definitely not a pipe dream.
 If these guys and girls can do it, so can you.
 You just need the right patch of land and the resources to build it.

-Sure, bushcraft shelters of this scale take a lot of time, energy and effort.
-You also need to have a sharp set of tools and skills like knot-tying, woodcutting and whittling.
+Sure, bushcraft shelters of this scale take a lot of time, energy, and effort.
+You also need to have a sharp set of tools and skills like knot-tying, woodcutting, and whittling.
 But hey, if you’re really serious, you’d be willing to put in the time and muscle to make it work.